qit2/GamerSaviors/Final_project/readme.txt

 David Finck:

-On this projct I focused on the main.php page which was the search and advanced search section of the website.
+On this project I focused on the main.php page which was the search and advanced search section of the website.
 I first had challenges with this because I couldn't find a large enough database online and I also couldn't find an easy to use API.
 Due to this I decided to just create my own database so it would have everything I needed to make this site.
 The main issue with this however is the database is really small and could not compare to the competitors sites.
 This made our website more of just a demo to show off what the site can do with just a small amount of video games on it and in the future we would look to partner with a retail store that already has a large database of all of their video games.